Last Revised: February 18, 2014

 The communications committee shall also be responsible for maintaining the SGA webpage and for hiring a webmaster to keep the SGA webpage as up to date as possible.
 The committee as a whole would be responsible for finding and hiring a qualified individual.

 Section 5: The Student Grant Fund Committee shall review students' petitions for Student Grant Fund money and provide information to the students about this fund.
 The Committee will make recommendations to the SGA voting body on action to be taken on the proposals.
+The Student Grant Fund Committee will consist of the SGA Vice President as the Chairperson and at least three other members.

 Article VIII - Finances